Difference Between Autocad and Archicad

 |Definition||It is a 3D CAD software developed by Autodesk||It is a 2D/3D and BIM platform designed and developed by Graphisoft|

-Both Autocad vs Archicad have their own advantages and disadvantages, but both are widely used by different groups of people.
+Both Autocad and Archicad have their own advantages and disadvantages, but different groups widely use both.

 This has been a guide to the top difference between Autocad vs Archicad.
 Here we also discuss the key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –